AmpersandTarski/TheToolsWeUse/workflow,_branching_and_releasing_of_code.md

 The core idea of [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) is that each change is triggered by its own issue.
 So for each issue, a specific branch is created.
 It is developed, and once the developer(s) think it is ready, they do a pull request.
 Then, other collaborators inspect the code, do some testing.
 Once there is agreement that the fix/enhancement is good enough, then it can be pulled into the master.

-In [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) we have the same thing, but there is also a develop branch.
+In [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) we have the same thing, but there is also a development branch.

 ## Release notes